DMacMakes/dmdocs/content/en/torrens/aac202/assessments/index.md

 ## Weeks 1-4: High Poly Character

-**Due**: Sunday October 11 by 11:55pm.
+**Due**: Sunday March 14 by 11:55pm.

 **Create a bust from an existing 2D concept:**
 1. Select one of the heads you _didn't_ already sculpt (concept art [below](#concepts))
 2. Using the provided base mesh and what you've learned in your first attempt plus your week 3 ZBrush class (polypaint, merging, dynamesh), sculpt a high quality, polypainted 3D model of the character.
-_Note: While this was officially assessment 2, we'll be completing it in weeks 1-4._
+*Note: While this was officially assessment 3, we'll be completing it in weeks 1-4.*

 {{< alert title="Delivery" color= "primary" >}}